 What requirements apply to instant, video, and audio messages?

 Each user is responsible for the contents of his or her instant, video, and audio messages and the consequences of any of these messages.
 FiberCast assumes no responsibility for the timeliness, mis-delivery, deletion, or failure to store these messages.
 In the event that a Service account is terminated for any reason, all instant, video, and audio messages associated with that account (and any secondary accounts) will be permanently deleted as well.

 What requirements apply to web hosting services?

 FiberCast reserves the right to suspend or terminate Service accounts when your business' use of the Service or any of its features, such as Web Hosting Services, negatively impacts FiberCast's reputation as determined in its sole discretion.
-For example, any use of the Service or its features that results in your business' Service account, or any associated FiberCast information, being listed on, for example, spam reporting web sites such as Spamhaus, SBL, ROKSO, TrendMicro Maps, or SenderScore Blocklist, or anti-phishing or anti-spyware services, may result in FiberCast suspending or terminating your business' Service account.
-In these situations, FiberCast prefers to work directly with your business to address the problems causing the harm to FiberCast's reputation so that they do not happen again.
+For example, any use of the Service or its features that results in your Service account, or any associated FiberCast information, being listed on, for example, spam reporting web sites such as Spamhaus, SBL, ROKSO, TrendMicro Maps, or SenderScore Blocklist, or anti-phishing or anti-spyware services, may result in FiberCast suspending or terminating your Service account.
+In these situations, FiberCast prefers to work directly with you to address the problems causing the harm to FiberCast's reputation so that they do not happen again.